BlueObelisk/lensfield2/lensfield2-launcher/README.txt

       :depends groupId:artifactId:version

-If a build step has more than one input, or more than one output, then the input/ output's names must be specified, but if there is only a single input or output then the name may be omitted.
+If a build step has more than one input, or more than one output, then the input/ output's names must be specified.
+If there is only a single input or output then the name may be omitted.

 Parameter names must always be specified.

-In addition to dependencies for specific build steps, global dependencies applying to all build steps can be specified:
+In addition to dependencies for individual build steps, global dependencies applying to all build steps can be specified:

 (depends <groupId:artifactId:version>*)

-In the case of a conflict, dependencies assigned to a build step take prioprity over global dependencies (they are placed earlier in the classpath).
+In the case of any conflicts, dependencies assigned to a build step take priority over global dependencies (i.e. they are placed earlier in the classpath).

 Examples